awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 ## Listing Tables<a name="JavaDocumentAPIListTables"></a>

-To list tables in your account, create an instance of `DynamoDB` and execute the `listTables` method\.
+To list tables in your account, create an instance of `DynamoDB` and run the `listTables` method\.
 The [ListTables](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ListTables.html) operation requires no parameters\.

 **Example**